This blog post is part of an ongoing series on Cornwall's Seawatching hotspots. Scroll down for Pendeen, Porthgwarra, St Ives Island and The Lizard:

 Large shearwaters also feature in July and August.
 Both Cory's and Great are pretty much guaranteed in the correct conditions.
 2022 was a record year for Great with around 14,000 counted in one day between Porthgwarra and Lizard in October.
 Balearic Shearwater is also guaranteed in numbers.

 Storm Petrel can reach three figure counts and recently, Wilson's Petrel has been seen well.
 No fewer than six were counted in one day in August 2022 (on the same day as a Fea's).
-Leach's is rare on the South coast and normally appear later in the season.
+A recent count of six was also made in early July 2023.
+Leach's is rare on the south coast and normally appear later in the season.
 Madeiran Petrel (or Band-rumped Petrel as its now known) is also on the radar.
-One was seen well here in October 2022.
-At least another six were claimed in Cornwall in 2022.
-This species is clearly on the radar and if sea temperatures continue to rise, coupled with strong Southerly gales, we should see more of this species.
+One was seen well here in October 2022 and has been accepted as the 5th UK record.
+At least another six were claimed in Cornwall in 2022 though unlikely to be submitted.
+This species is clearly on the radar and if sea temperatures continue to rise, coupled with strong southerly gales, we should see more of this species.

 All four skuas pass Porthgwarra.
 Passage starts in May with adult Pomarine Skua.
 I have seen double figures here in years gone by.
 Sadly this spectacle seems consigned to memory.
 In the right conditions, which seems to be S or SE wind, small parties can still be seen here.